cppis/elio/docs/troubleshooting.md

 I0916 01:16:36.106273     303 join.go:530] [preflight] Discovering cluster-info
 ```

-*Joining worker nodes* error may occur when creating multiple Kind clusters.
 This may be caused by running out of [inotify](https://linux.die.net/man/7/inotify) resources.
 Resource limits are defined by `fs.inotify.max_user_watches` and `fs.inotify.max_user_instances` system variables.

-This can be solved by fixing the `ulimit` settings:
+You can solve by fixing the `ulimit` settings:

 ```bash
 echo fs.inotify.max_user_watches=655360 | sudo tee -a /etc/sysctl.conf